The Battery (2012 film): Plot

-Killing his first zombie and getting turned down by a community seem to have changed Mickey.
+Killing his first zombie and getting turned down by a community seems to have changed Mickey.
 He starts heeding Ben's advice, learns to fish and spends much less time with his headphones on.
 As the two stop by the road to inspect a car, a man (Niels Bolle) takes Mickey hostage with a knife, and orders Ben to give him their car keys.
 Ben tricks the man into letting Mickey go, then shoots and kills him.
 Immediately after, two other survivors arrive.
 The woman explains that the man stole the car from them, and says Ben did the right thing.
 Her companion Egghead (Jamie Pantanella) refuels the abandoned car and they prepare to leave.
 Mickey, recognizing Annie's voice from the walkie talkie, calls her by name.
 Annie, not wanting them to follow her to her group, shoots Ben in the leg and throws their car keys into a large grassy area, then leaves with Egghead.
 As it is too dark to find the keys, Ben and Mickey decide to sleep in the car.

 Their car soon becomes surrounded by zombies.
 As Ben cannot move fast due to his wound, the two are forced to spend an undetermined number of days inside the car.
 They finally decide that Mickey should get out via the sunroof and try to find the car keys.
 When he returns, Ben sees that Mickey was bitten on the hand.
 Although Mickey pleads with Ben to let him live, Ben is forced to shoot and kill Mickey, letting out a scream of anguish.
 The movie ends with Ben talking to the walkie-talkie, claiming he will come and kill Annie to avenge Mickey's death.
 The mid-credit shows Ben has escaped the car and is walking down the road, with a horde of zombies shambling behind him.